epreston/renderlayer/README.md

 | `textures`     | [![textures][textures-badge]][textures-url]             |             |
 | `webgl`        | [![webgl][webgl-badge]][webgl-url]                      |             |

-A convenience package is provided to make all packages available to your development tools with minimal configuration.
+A convenience package is provided to make core packages available to your development tools with minimal configuration.
 An [LTS release][renderlayer-url] is also available.

 | Package       | Version                              | Description |
 | ------------- | ------------------------------------ | ----------- |